17 Signs of a Condescending Person in Relationships & How to Deal

 1. They interrupt you in conversations

 One of the top signs of a condescending person in a relationship is interrupting conversations.
 They believe their input is the only logical opinion.
-Their partner’s perspective may be irrelevant to them, even if they have a reasonable one backed with facts.
+Their partner’s perspective may be irrelevant to them, even if it is reasonable and backed by facts.

-Interrupting a conversation is a sign of disrespect in relationships.
-It may indicate that your spouse is trying to control you when it becomes frequent.
+Interrupting a conversation is often seen as a sign of disrespect in relationships.
+It may indicate that your spouse is trying to control you when it becomes a frequent occurrence.
 Also, it means your partner belittles you.
 A relationship can only work out if your partner respects you.

 2. They think they are smarter than you

-One of the top signs of condescending people is thinking they are smarter than their partner.
+One of the top signs of condescending people is the belief that they are smarter than their partner.
 You can easily spot this attitude when they show that they know everything and give no room for you to talk.

 Also, they make no effort to hide this superior behavior, even among strangers or others.